Alcohol consumption statistics

 Table 2 shows the prevalence of heavy episodic drinking at least once a month among those who drink alcohol for three of the income quintile groups, namely the first income quintile group (the 20 % of the population with the lowest income), the third income quintile group and the fifth income quintile group (the 20 % of the population with the highest income).

-In all but six EU Member States (Belgium, Germany, Greece, Italy, Portugal and Romania), the share of those who drink alcohol who engage in heavy episodic drinking at least once every month was higher among those in the fifth income quintile.
-With reference to Belgium, Greece and Portugal, the respective share was higher among those belonging to the third income quintile group, while Romania and Germany recorded their highest shares among those in the lowest income quintile group.
-In Italy, those in the first and fifth income quintile groups who drink alcohol recorded the same prevalence in the levels of the indicator (both 7.1 %).
+In all but three EU Member States (Greece, France and the Netherlands), the share of those who drink alcohol who engage in heavy episodic drinking at least once every month was higher among those in the fifth income quintile.
+With reference to France, the respective share was higher among those belonging to the third income quintile group, while Greece and the Netherlands recorded their highest shares among those in the lowest income quintile group.

 When looking at the differences between the two sexes across the three income quintile groups presented in Table 2, it is observed that the distribution of heavy episodic drinking does not follow a systematic pattern across countries.
 However, the general pattern, where the highest rates of risky alcoholic drinking on a single occasion once per month are recorded for those in the highest income quintile group who drink alcohol, applies also for both women and men in more than half of the EU countries.